Excellent: 4.9/ 5 ★★★★★ based on 949 reviews

 Close to the major motorway network, and served by good public transport links, arranging your transfer to or from the terminal is a simple process.

 Birmingham Airport is served by Birmingham International rail station.
-From here, a dedicated monorail service quickly whisks passengers the short two-minute journey to the terminal.
+From here, a dedicated monorail service quickly whisks passengers on the short two-minute journey to the terminal.

 A number of rail operators including Avanti West Coast, West Midlands Railways and Cross Country run direct transfers to major destinations including London, Manchester and Milton Keynes.